zhoupc/zhoupc.github.io/4_others.md

 ---
 layout: page
-title: Tools
+title: Others
-permalink: /tools/
+permalink: /others/
 ---
-These are tools that I found useful in my daily research and life.
+These are resources that I found useful in my daily research and life.

 #### Websites